Be at the forefront of educational change

 Applicants must have a three-year degree in education or a relevant field, as approved by the University.

-This course is not externally accredited and, therefore, it is not recognized as a teaching qualification in Australia.
+This course is not externally accredited and, therefore, it is not recognised as a teaching qualification in Australia.
 If you are looking to transition into a teaching career, UC offers a selection of suitable postgraduate courses.

 A clear pathway of study exists between the Graduate Certificate in Education and this degree.
 Students who have completed the Graduate Certificate in Education may apply and receive credit for units within the Master of Education Studies.